Updated: 14 July 2022

 If you register your Curve card on Samsung Pay, we will share your data with Samsung to authorise payments, display transactions, prevent and detect fraud, comply with legal requirements and industry standards.
 If you consent to marketing from Samsung, you consent to Curve sharing your profile data with Samsung for their marketing purposes.

-Analytics and search engine service providers and customer experience support platforms to optimise and improve our services.
+Support tools include analytics and search engine service providers and customer experience support platforms which we use to optimise and improve our services.

 If you contact our customer services line out of hours, our external team will manage your enquiries.
 We will become joint controllers of your data as they will determine the means of collecting your data on our behalf.